boucadair/encrypted-dns-forwarders/draft-rbw-home-servers.md

    The CPE generates a public and private key-pair, builds a certificate signing request (CSR), and sends the CSR to a service in the operator managing the CPE.
-Upon receipt of the CSR, the operator's service can utilize certificate management protocols like ACME {{?RFC8555}} to automate certificate management functions such as domain validation procedure, certificate issuance, and certificate revocation.
+Upon receipt of the CSR, the operator's service can utilize certificate management protocols like ACME {{?ACME}} to automate certificate management functions such as domain validation procedure, certificate issuance, and certificate revocation.